RahilOp/OtsukaAGI-The-Werewolves-of-Millers-Hollow/README.md

-# OtsukaAGI: Professional Framework for Generative Agents
+# OtsukaAGI: The Werewolves of Millers Hollow

 OtsukaAGI is an advanced framework, powered by Otsuka Corporation in Tokyo, Japan, and based on the chat-gpt-3.5-turbo engine.
 It offers developers the capability to create sophisticated generative agents with distinct Agent Avatars, comprising Profile, Plans, and Relations.
 The underlying engine utilized is Chat GPT LLM.